Karen Merzenich

 My basic travel philosophy broken down into bullet points:

 • On a trip, plan to do one thing every day, not more than that, and do it.
 If you do extra things they’re just gravy.
-(I learned this from my future husband.)
+(I learned this from my husband.)

 • Don’t be afraid, but don’t be naive.